chrisdickinson/2019-nodeconf-eu/slides.md

 # [fit] ENTROPIC
 ![](./01-static.png)

-^ In building Entropic we dissected these tradeoffs and came to the following conclusions.
+^ (This is our mascot, Static the Raccoon, by the way.
+I have stickers.)
+In building Entropic we dissected these tradeoffs and came to the following conclusions.

 ---